jfspencer/cordova-plugin-couchbase-lite/README.md

   to be globally available in the implementing project.

 ## TypeScript Installation
-First add the plugin to your project by
+- First add the plugin to your project by

     cordova add plugin https://github.com/happieio/cordova-plugin-couchbase-lite.git

-Second move the following API files into the appropriate place in your project.
+- Second move the following API files into the appropriate place in your project.
+APIs -> typescript -> cbl.ts & cblemitter.ts
+APIs -> typescript -> typedefs -> cbl.d.ts & cblemitter.d.ts & cblsubtypes.d.ts & eventsource.d.ts

+- Third Fix the ///<reference /> paths to be relative to your project and link to or copy the bluebird, jquery, lodash and urijs defintion files.

+- Fourth import the cbl.ts file into your data access class and have fun :)

 ## ScalaJS Installation
 First add the plugin to your project by